lsst-dm/dmtn-055/index.rst

 The smallest pieces of algorithmic code managed by this system are concrete :py:class:`SuperTasks <SuperTask>`, which inherit from the abstract base class provided by the library.
 The library will contain code to combine a set of :py:class:`SuperTasks <SuperTask>` (called a :py:class:`Pipeline`) with a specification of which units of data to process to produce a description of the processing to be done that can be consumed by workflow systems.

-Some elements of this design are still unspecified, because they rely heavily on the capabilities and interfaces of the :py:class:`Butler` data access abstraction layer.
-The SuperTask Library design necessarily puts new requirements on how :py:class:`Butler` manages and reports relationships between datasets, and a :py:class:`Butler` redesign is currently in progress to address these (and other) requirements.
+Some elements of this design are still unspecified, because they rely heavily on the capabilities and interfaces of the ``Butler`` data access abstraction layer.
+The SuperTask Library design necessarily puts new requirements on how ``Butler`` manages and reports relationships between datasets, and a ``Butler`` redesign is currently in progress to address these (and other) requirements.

 .. note::

-    Once the :py:class:`Butler` redesign is complete and the :py:class:`SuperTask` design has been updated accordingly, this document will be deprecated and its content moved to `LDM-152 <https://ldm-152.lsst.io>`_, the LSST DM Middleware Design Document.
+    Once the ``Butler`` redesign is complete and the :py:class:`SuperTask` design has been updated accordingly, this document will be deprecated and its content moved to `LDM-152 <https://ldm-152.lsst.io>`_, the LSST DM Middleware Design Document.

 .. _task_config_context: